pgawde1/thermalComfortDashboard/README.md

 Register address 0 to 5 are used as data from device address 0(STM32).

 ***Note:***
 STM32 nucleo series of boards have UART access of MCU to connected debugger.
-This feature makes it possible to power the device and get data wothout much complexity
+This feature makes it possible to power the device and get data without much complexity

 ***Assumptions:***
-1. sensation is figured out using PMV_PPD method.
+1. Sensation is figured out using PMV_PPD method.
 Mean Radiant Temperature is assumed to be 25 C.
 2. Readings are assumed to be accurate.
 But device may need to be calibrated externally.